 A politician and diplomat, Hillary Clinton was most recently famous for her second presidential run in 2016, which has since inspired other women to pursue office.
-Clinton has served as first lady of the United States, New York senator, and as the secretary of state, and has been an advocate for gender equality and healthcare reform.
+Clinton has served as the first lady of the United States, New York senator, and as the secretary of state, and has been an advocate for gender equality and healthcare reform.

-Sally Ride became the first woman in space in 1983, when she was a part the crew aboard the Challenger space shuttle.
+Sally Ride became the first woman in space in 1983, when she was a part of the crew aboard the Challenger space shuttle.
 When Ride was asked questions like “Will the flight affect your reproductive organs?” during a pre-flight press conference, she responded by saying she only saw herself one way—as an astronaut.

 Best known for her refusal to give up her seat on the bus, Rosa Parks was a civil rights activist and played a pivotal role in the Montgomery bus boycott.
 Parks is known as the mother of the freedom movement and was the first woman to lie in honor in the Capitol Rotunda upon her death in 2005.

-Maya Lin broke barriers at age 21 when her design for the Vietnam Veterans Memorial in Washington, D.C., was selected.
+Maya Lin broke barriers at age 21 when her design for the Vietnam Veterans Memorial in Washington, D.C. was selected.
 At the time, Lin was still pursuing her undergraduate degree from Yale University.
 Lin has gone on to design other memorials, public and private buildings, and sculptures, but is most passionate about raising awareness of the environment in urban spaces.

 Sacagawea is known for her contributions to Lewis and Clark’s expeditions in the American West.
-A Lemhi Shoshone woman, Sacagawea traveled thousands of miles from North Dakota to the Pacific Ocean, establishing cultural contracts with Native Americans along the way.
+A Lemhi Shoshone woman, Sacagawea traveled thousands of miles from North Dakota to the Pacific Ocean, establishing cultural contacts with Native Americans along the way.
 She has become a symbol of women’s worth and independence.